rails/rails/RELEASING_RAILS.md

 ## Day of release

-Many of these steps are the same as for the release candidate, so if you need more explanation on a particular step, see the RC steps.
+Many of these steps are the same as for the release candidate, so if you need further explanation on a particular step, see the RC steps.

 Today, do this stuff in this order: